aegis-icons/aegis-icons/FAQ.md

 It's the same steps as [adding the icon pack first time](#with-icon-pack), you don't need to delete icon pack before updating.

-When encountering the error dialog while updating pack, just tap **yes**. :framed_picture: [[Example]](https://raw.githubusercontent.com/aegis-icons/misc/main/screenshots/faq_how-to-update-icon-pack.png)
+When encountering the error dialog while updating pack, just tap "Yes". :framed_picture: [[Example]](https://raw.githubusercontent.com/aegis-icons/misc/main/screenshots/faq_how-to-update-icon-pack.png)

 None of the icons in entries will be changed after icon pack update (you'll need to manually change the entry icons, if you so desire).

 ## How can I make icon with different background color?

+Because icons are in SVG format, it's possible to edit colors of the icons.

 ### Easy "PC only" way

 Even though PC is needed, you don't need to install extra software.
 Web browser is all you need.

 1. [Get the SVG file(s) for the icon(s) you want to edit](https://aegis-icons.github.io/).
-   - SVG is [vector file format](https://simple.wikipedia.org/wiki/Vector_graphics) that can  be easily edited, specially with colors.
-It's also possible to edit it via text (that's the subject on the next tutorial).
 2. Go to [Method Draw](https://editor.method.ac/), web app for vector making / editing.
 3. Click "File" and "Open SVG..." to select the icon you want to edit. :framed_picture: [[Example]](https://raw.githubusercontent.com/aegis-icons/misc/main/screenshots/faq_edit_icon_01-001.png)
 4. Click the circle part of the icon that has the background color. :framed_picture: [[Example]](https://raw.githubusercontent.com/aegis-icons/misc/main/screenshots/faq_edit_icon_01-002.png)